Jorgehdzdata/Project1_group3/README.md

 # Rough Breakdown of Tasks
 Jorge Hernandez
 • What month does the most criminal activity occur?
-• In winter (Nov-Feb), are violent or non violent crimes more prevalent?
+• Are violent or non violent crimes more prevalent?
 Nicole Antkowiak
 • How does the number of arrests per month compare to ten years ago?
 John Tanasijevich